-The Off/Reset contact (I/O 10, 13) must be closed for the unit to go to STANDBY or ON mode.
-Once the lamphead is in STANDBY or ON mode the lamphead remains in that mode until the Off/Reset contact is opened.
+The Off/Reset contact (I/O 10 and 11 or 13) must be closed for the unit to go to Standby or ON mode.
+Once the lamphead is in Standby or ON mode the lamphead remains in that mode until the Off/Reset contact is opened.

-Standard Startup

-Use to go from off, through the warm-up sequence, to the System On mode.
+Standard Startup: Use to go from OFF, through the warm-up sequence, to the SYSTEM ON mode.

 - 1. On the host machine (or the main system controller), press the SYSTEM ON button. - 2.
-The unit goes through the warm up cycle for 15 seconds before turning ON. - After approximately 10 more seconds the unit has stabilized and is ready to run.
+The unit goes through the warm up cycle for 7 seconds before turning ON. - 3.
+After approximately 5 more seconds, the unit has stabilized and is ready to run.
 The system ready output contact closes.

-Quick Startup

-Use to go quickly from Standby mode to System On mode.
+Quick Startup: Use to go quickly from Standby mode to System ON mode.

-- 1. On the host machine (or main system controller), press the Standby button.
-Power is applied to the magnetron filament to prepare it for operation. - After approximately 15 seconds the magnetron filament is warmed up.
+- 1. On the host machine (or main system controller), press the STANDBY button.
+Power is applied to the magnetron filament to prepare it for operation. - 2.
+After approximately 7 seconds, the magnetron filament is warmed up.
 The system goes into Standby mode and remains there indefintely.